Reactions to the 2019–2020 Hong Kong protests: Pro-government parties

 The Democratic Alliance for the Betterment and Progress of Hong Kong (DAB) and the Hong Kong Federation of Trade Unions (HKFTU) supported Carrie Lam's amendment of the bill before the mass protests broke out.
 After Lam announced the suspension of the bill, the views of many pro-government lawmakers U-turned.
-Starry Lee, the leader of the DAB, claimed that her party would not oppose the withdrawal of the bill, and the party distanced itself from Ann Chiang, who claimed that the government could revive the bill after the summer.
-Lee disagreed with setting up an independent commission to investigate police behaviour as she felt that it would "dampen their morale".
+Starry Lee, the leader of the DAB, claimed that her party would not oppose the withdrawal of the bill and distanced itself from Ann Chiang, who claimed that the government could revive the bill after the summer.
+Lee disagreed with setting up an independent commission to investigate police behaviour, as she felt that it would "dampen their morale".
 Felix Chung, a lawmaker from Liberal Party, supported the withdrawal of the bill, though he felt that an independent commission should be set up to investigate the whole incident.
-The Chief Executive's Office held a private meeting with pro-government lawmakers explaining the decision to suspend the bill, though some lawmakers, including the HKFTU's Alice Mak, were said to have vented their anger toward Lam as her decision may harm their chances in the upcoming elections.
-Abraham Shek supported the formation of an independent commission and that the problem cannot be resolved by solving economic problems.
+The Chief Executive's Office held a private meeting with pro-government lawmakers explaining the decision to suspend the bill, though some lawmakers, including the HKFTU's Alice Mak, were said to have vented their anger toward Lam, as her decision may harm their chances in the upcoming elections.
+Abraham Shek supported the formation of an independent commission, thinking the problem could not be resolved through positive economic changes.
 He said that "their five demands did not mention that they want a house.
-The five demands of young people are that they want justice, fairness and transparency".
+The five demands of young people are that they want justice, fairness and transparency."

 As protests continued to escalate, pro-Beijing lawmakers have condemned the use of violence by protesters, including breaking into the LegCo Complex and using petrol bombs and unidentified liquids against the police.
-They have maintained their support for the Hong Kong Police Force, and have held various counter-demonstrations to support the police.
-On 17 August, a pro-government rally organised by the Safeguard Hong Kong Alliance occurred in Tamar Park.
-Organisers said 476,000 people including pro-government politicians and business leaders joined the demonstration, but police stated only 108,000 attended.
+They have maintained their support for the Hong Kong Police Force and have held various counter-demonstrations to support the police.
+On 17 August, a pro-government rally, organised by the Safeguard Hong Kong Alliance, occurred in Tamar Park.
+Organisers said 476,000 people, including pro-government politicians and business leaders, joined the demonstration, though police stated only 108,000 attended.

-Members of the Executive Council, Ip Kwok-him and Regina Ip alleged that there was a "mastermind" behind the protests but could not provide substantial evidence to support their claim.
-Fanny Law accused that some young females have been offering "free sex" services to the hardline protesters without providing any evidence.
-Her claim was condemned for spreading fake news with malice.
+Members of the Executive Council Ip Kwok-him and Regina Ip alleged that there was a "mastermind" behind the protests but could not provide substantial evidence to support their claim.
+Fanny Law claimed that some young females had been offering "free sex" services to the hardline protesters without providing any evidence.
+Her claim was condemned as spreading fake news with malice.